struct78/fault-trace/README.md

 Fault Trace is an open source project built with Processing, Python, and Ableton Live.

-This song was inspired by the French TV series Engrenages.
+This song was inspired by artists such as Brian Eno, Rae Howell, and Fabrizio Patterlini.

 ## SONG INFORMATION

-Track: February
+Track: March

-Time Signature: 21/8
+Time Signature: 4/4

-Time Acceleration: 5250x
+Time Compression: 4000x

-Tempo: 135 BPM
+Tempo: 100 BPM

+Earthquakes 7602